Solar Protocol

 Now that you know what kinds of data you can retrieve with API and how to interact with it, lets look at some example projects.

-The four examples we’ll look at below are:
+The three examples we’ll look at below are:

 1. making simple API calls